jdtcob/DataScienceCapstone/README.md

 ![prob1](figures/probBase.png)

-If we employ a Markov assumption, seen below, we can reduce the computational complexity of the equation above which will also increase the speed of our algorithm.
+In order to predict the next word we begin with the left hand side of the equation below.
+This statement reads the probability of you given 'looking forward seeing'.
+The full equation below employs a Markov assumption.
+Under this assumption we can reduce the computational complexity of algorithm.

 ![prob2](figures/probMarkov.png)

 The equation below shows the model used to calculate a probability score for each predicted word.
-Multiplication is replaced with addition when dealing with log probability.
+Multiplication is replaced with addition since we are using log probability.
 In the event the "Stupid Backoff" was employed we also must add a penalty of log(0.4) to the probability score.
 A penalty of log(0.4) is added to the probability score each time the sequence is shortened.

 ![prob3](figures/probCapstone.png)